Visualization of nuclear many-body correlations with the most probable configuration of nucleons: Results and discussion

-Fig. \ref{fig:Ne20} shows the result of $^{20}$Ne nucleus.
-As in $^8$Be, there are two $\alpha$ clusters at the top and bottom along $z$ axis, and at the middle are two regular triangles of spin-up and -down neutrons, respectively.
+Figure \ref{fig:Ne20} shows the result for the $^{20}$Ne nucleus.
+In contrast to the two spherical nuclei $^{12}$C and $^{16}$O, $^{20}$Ne is deformed, and interesting cluster structure associated with it is observed with our method.
+As seen in Fig. \ref{fig:Ne20}, there are two $\alpha$ clusters at the top and bottom along the $z$ axis, and at the middle are two regular triangles of spin-up and -down neutrons, respectively.
 As can be seen in Fig. \ref{fig:Ne20}(b), the nucleons are most likely to be located at the regions where the localization function has large values.
 However, despite the large values of the localization function at the middle of the system, we conclude from our analysis that $\alpha$ particles are not likely to exist around there in the present mean-field wave functions.
-As we shall see later, without pairing, there is no rotational correlation around $z$ axis between the spin-up and -down triangles.
+As we shall see later, without pairing, there is no rotational correlation around the $z$ axis between the spin-up and -down triangles.
 Moreover, by construction there is no such correlation between neutron and proton triangles as mentioned in the previous subsection.
-We can only state that in the present setup that each triplet of nucleons with the same spin is likely to form a regular triangle and that 12 nucleons are likely to be located along the circle on $xy$ plane.
+We can only state that in the present setup that each triplet of nucleons with the same spin is likely to form a regular triangle and that 12 nucleons are likely to be located along the circle on the $xy$ plane.
 With pairing, spin-up and -down triangles of the same nucleon kind favor the same orientation (see Fig. \ref{fig:Ne20_rotate}).
-If we took into account explicit neutron-proton correlations via, {\it e.g.}, neutron-proton pairing or HF quasiparticles with isospin mixing \cite{Pe04,Sa13,Sh14,FM14} in addition to the pairing between like nucleons, there might be $\alpha$ clusters at the middle region as well as the top and bottom.
-We also note that the ``bipyramidal'' structure seen in our results supports the assumption of the cluster model employed in Ref. \cite{BI21}, as far as one is concerned only with neutrons or protons.
+If we took into account explicit neutron-proton correlations via, {\it e.g.}, neutron-proton pairing or HF quasiparticles with isospin mixing \cite{Pe04,Sa13,Sh14,FM14} in addition to the pairing between like nucleons, there might be $\alpha$ clusters in the middle region as well as the top and bottom.
+We also note that the ``bipyramidal'' structure seen in our results supports the assumption of the cluster model employed in Ref. \cite{BI21}, if one is concerned only with neutrons or protons.